LexEadem/RuthlessHeavens/System/Core/Cultivation Accidents.md

 You attempted to cultivate from a source that was too far beyond your understanding.
 Consult this chart, to determine how many rolls you must make against the Penalty for Failure chart.

-*Note that you cannot gain [[essence]] from a source more than 1 rank below your own.
+*Note that you cannot gain [[Essence]] from a source more than 1 rank below your own.

 |  | F | E | D | C | B|A|S|
 | --- | --- |--- |--- |--- |--- |--- |--- |